yxlin/ggdmc/README.md

 in theta and phi arraies are npar x nchain x nmc.
 DMC uses nchain x npar x nmc.
 The dimension of the log_likelihoods and summed_log_prior matrices are nchain x nmc.
 DMC uses nmc x nchain.
 Remember to alter them, if you want to operate objects back-and-forth between them.
-Convenient codes for do this will be added in the future.
+Convenient codes, using aperm, for doing this will be added in the future version.

 Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.